No-Cash-7970/duckySigner/docs/decisions/20240821-use-hawk-for-dapp-connect-authentication-and-authorization.md

 Chose Hawk.
 Hawk is a solution that in somewhere between OAuth 2.0 and API key authentication.
 It has most of the powerful features that OAuth 2.0 has with the straightforwardness of API key authentication.

+**Confidence:** (2026-01-14) Medium.
+For something that requires high security like a cryptocurrency wallet, it may not be overkill to use an authentication protocol like Hawk.
+While Hawk has not been significantly updated in years, it seems it holds up well enough for now.

-**Confidence:** Very low.
+~~**Confidence:** Very low.
 Using Hawk may be overkill and not very effective for an HTTP connection that is on localhost.
-It is also possible that Hawk is not a long-lasting solution and would not be able to adjust to the changing security landscape because of the lack of development.
+It is also possible that Hawk is not a long-lasting solution and would not be able to adjust to the changing security landscape because of the lack of development.~~

 ## Pros and Cons of the Options